Cluster System Requirements

 NVIDIA Network Operator

-When deploying on clusters with RDMA or Multi Node NVLink‑capable nodes (e.g. B200, GB200), the NVIDIA Network Operator is required to enable high-performance networking features such as GPUDirect RDMA in Kubernetes.
-Network Operator versions v24.4 and above are supported.
+When deploying on clusters with RDMA or Multi-Node NVLink‑capable nodes (e.g. B200, GB200), the NVIDIA Network Operator is required to enable high-performance networking features such as GPUDirect RDMA in Kubernetes.
+Network Operator versions 25.10 to 26.1 are supported.

 The Network Operator works alongside the NVIDIA GPU Operator to provide: